 Both LEDs and fluorescent light bulbs produce full-spectrum light.
 As compared to fluorescent lights, they cost a little more, but they are energy efficient and have a five times longer life span.
 Farms also use this technology to grow plants with artificial light.

 Nowadays, LEDs are the product of innovation and can be finely tuned to emit the exact wavelength required.
 So depending upon whether you want to grow foliage or flowers, you can change the light you are shining on your plants.
 They barely give off any heat, which saves the foliage from the risk of burning.
 They are also very environment-friendly and do not shatter like glass.
-You can check out our range of tropical LEDs here.

 How can you make your plants thrive indoors with the right lighting?